Canon 1D X Mark II vs Nikon D300

 Review summary: Canon 1D X Mark II vs Nikon D300

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon D300 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II: